robertdumitrescu/the-interpolator/README.md

 - If it points to any other file extension than ```.json``` or ```.js``` file, the content of the file will be treated as a string

+- If this points to an actual file and everything is alright and it can be parsed and is a valid object/collection or string, the contents of the file will be attributed to the data argument by overwriting it (if is already defined)

 Tip: you can also pass functions in the data which can be called inside the template.

 #### ```i``` or ```interpolators```